-Your TV isn't smart enough!
-Why Roku's Premiere+ is the best way to stream
+Here are our picks for the best streaming device in any scenario

 Amazon Fire TV

-Why should you buy this: More 4K support than Nvidia Shield TV, better gaming than Roku Premiere+
+Why should you buy this: More 4K support than Nvidia Shield TV, better gaming than Roku Premiere+, built-in Alexa, and a great price.

-Who’s it for: Users who want a bit of everything.
+Who it’s for: Users who want a bit of everything.

 Why we picked the Amazon Fire TV:

-If you’re reading this article and literally every single device sounds like something you want, the Fire TV (specifically, the new 4K-capable model) might be for you.
+If you’re reading this article and every single device sounds like something you want, the Fire TV (specifically the new model, which ships October 25) might be for you.
 It doesn’t have every feature of the other streamers on this list, but it offers a compelling mix of some of the best features available.

-Like many of the other streamers here, the Fire TV supports 4K resolution, but it doesn’t support HDR — for that, you’ll need to wait for a likely future revision (according to an exclusive report from AFTV News, Amazon plans on adding an HDR-enabled streaming device to its Fire family sometime in 2017).
-Even so, with HDR content even more scarce than 4K content, this may not matter to many people – especially those without an HDR TV.
-Only relatively pricey 4K TVs support a worthy HDR experience anyway, so for many users there may be no point in paying more for a feature you can’t use, or won’t notice.
+Like many of the other streamers here, the Fire TV supports 4K resolution and HDR playback via HDR10, though not Dolby Vision.
 When it comes to gaming, the Fire TV also sits in the middle of the pack.
-It’s not a gaming-focused device like the Nvidia Shield TV, but it’s much better for gaming than any Roku model thanks to the available gaming controller.
+It’s not a gaming-focused device like the Nvidia Shield TV, but it’s much better for gaming than any Roku model thanks to the available gaming controller (plus, Amazon’s selection features popular titles like Minecraft and Shovel Knight, while Roku’s comprises a bunch of generic games).
 Amazon even sells a version of the Fire TV that bundles in the gaming controller.

-In terms of content, you won’t find quite as many channels and apps as Roku devices, but all of the big players are here.
+In terms of content, you won’t find quite as many apps as Roku devices, but all of the big players are here.
 In addition to Amazon’s own sizable library of content, Netflix, Hulu, and HBO Now offer on-demand content, while Sling TV and PlayStation Vue are available for live TV.
-As a bonus, the Fire TV version of PlayStation Vue offers an interface that’s almost equivalent to the Playstation 4 experience.
-If you’re looking to stream in 4K, you’re limited to Amazon and Netflix content.
+As a bonus, the Fire TV version of PlayStation Vue offers an interface that is almost equivalent to the PlayStation 4 experience.
+If you’re looking to stream in 4K, however, you are limited to Amazon and Netflix content.

-The price of the Fire TV has been discounted to $90, making it an even better option for those who feel more comfortable with the Amazon ecosystem.
+The price of the new Fire TV is currently just $70, making it an even better option for those who feel most comfortable with the Amazon ecosystem.

 The best mini-streamer